-The appearance of the discontinuity surface in the rock specimen is compared visually with the profiles shown in Figure 5 and the JRC value corresponding to the profile which most closely matches that of the discontinuity surface is chosen.
-In the case of small-scale laboratory specimens, the scale of the surface roughness will be approximately the same as that of the profiles illustrated.
-However, in the field, the length of the surface of interest may be several metres or even tens of metres and the JRC value must be estimated for the full-scale surface.
+The appearance of the discontinuity surface is compared visually with the profiles shown and the JRC value corresponding to the profile which most closely matches that of the discontinuity surface is chosen.
+In the case of small scale laboratory specimens, the scale of the surface roughness will be approximately the same as that of the profiles illustrated.
+However, in the field the length of the surface of interest may be several metres or even tens of metres and the JRC value must be estimated for the full scale surface.